-The extremely strong enterprise risk profile is a reflection of the low industry risk, coupled with an extremely strong market position.
-The market position is an indication of TWDB's governance structure, along with the ongoing support of the program, with the expectation for continued federal and state equity contributions.
+The extremely strong enterprise risk profile is a reflection of the program's low industry risk, coupled with an extremely strong market position.
+The market position is an indication of TWDB's governance structure, along with the ongoing support of the program, and our expectation of continued federal and state equity contributions.
 The board was established in 1957 by constitutional amendment and provides financial assistance by purchasing bonds issued by entities in the state.
 It is governed by three governor-appointed members.
 An executive administrator and an experienced, industry-recognized staff are responsible for managing the board's programs, including the SRF.
-The state has historically met the federal matching requirement through the issuance of general obligation (GO) bonds, but used SRF revenue bonds to fund the state match since 2018.
+The state has historically met the federal matching requirement through the issuance of general obligation (GO) bonds, but has used SRF revenue bonds to fund the state match since 2018.

-The pledged TWDB bond portfolio consists of more than 500 obligations to almost 320 distinct entities across the state.
-We consider the portfolio diverse, though the top ten borrowers represent approximately 57.7% of total par outstanding.
-Significant borrowers include Houston Combined Utility System (17.0% of bonds held by the board), Trinity River Authority (13.6%), and San Antonio Water System (8.2%).
-Multiyear commitments to fund projects at North Texas Municipal Water District and the City of Pearland suggest greater concentration in the top ten, and to these borrowers, in the coming years.
+The pledged TWDB bond portfolio consists of more than 500 obligations to more than 300 distinct entities across the state.
+We consider the portfolio diverse, though the top 10 borrowers represent approximately 52% of total par outstanding.
+Significant borrowers include Houston Combined Utility System (13% of bonds held by the board), the North Texas Municipal Water District (10%)and the San Antonio Water System (6%).
+A multiyear commitment to fund projects at North Texas Municipal Water District suggest concentration may increase somewhat in the coming years.